1. Get started

 • Hold down CtrlCmd and click the desired rows

-• Click the start row, hold down Shift key, and then click the end row to select a consecutive group of items
+• Click the start row, hold down Shift and then click the end row for a consecutive group

 • Use Tab to set focus on the source or selection list

-• Type first letters to find resource in the list or navigate using PgUp PgDn Home and End
+• Type the first letters to find a resource or navigate with keys like PgUp PgDn Home and End

-• Press Space to (de)select and Enter to confirm selection
+• Press Space to (de)select and Enter to confirm the selection

 • Hold CtrlCmd and press A or X to select/remove all